theRealAph/ScopeLocals/README.md

 The method includes a permission check at point 1. to ensure that logging is permitted.
-This is followed by a check of the log level at 2., returning if `DETAIIL` logging is disabled.
+This is followed by a check of the log level at 2., returning if `DETAIL` logging is disabled.
 At point 3. an empty `Permissions` instance is obtained.
 The call to `where()` at 4 rebinds extent-local `PERMISSIONS` to this empty `Permissions` instance for the extent of the `call()` that follows it.
 The lambda passed as argument to `call()` calls `formatter.get()`